VahidR/django-packages-search/README.md

 pinax
 ```

-Now, let's get some information about one of the those packages:
+Now, let's get some information about one of those packages:

 ```bash
 $ python dps.py -p django-userena